markbrough/markbrough.github.com/_posts/2017-02-01-consultant-advisor-project-manager-using-iati-data-in-bangladesh-aims.md

 ---
 title: UNDP
 category: work
-excerpt: Consultant (Advisor / Project Manager), Using IATI data in Bangladesh AIMS
+excerpt: Advisor / Project Manager, Using IATI data in Bangladesh AIMS
 from: Sep 2015
 to: Feb 2017
 ---